 Our Program Costs

 When you choose to work with the Law Offices of James Fletcher Thompson, we charge a program fee for our legal services.
-However, unlike other law firms’ programs, this also includes a matching service to find a prospective surrogate for you, as well as many of the typical additional professional fees you are likely to incur (e.g. gestational surrogate’s psychological screening, the insurance policy review, the third party escrow company, etc.).
+However, unlike other Gestational Carrier (Surrogacy) Programs or Agencies, our fees include the legal fees associated with drafting and negotiating the legal contract, as well as the legal fees associated with petitioning the court for an uncontested parentage judgment, on your behalf.
 We also make the payment process a bit easier for you than other surrogacy professionals would.

 Because we are a law firm, our fee structure for the Gestational Carrier (Surrogacy) Program is different from most programs.
 Instead of earning all of our fees upon contract signing, as is done with many agencies, our fees are earned as the work is completed.
-The total program fee is $19,350, to be paid as follows:
+The total program fee is $20,500 (which includes your legal fees), to be paid as follows:

 Here’s a full list of the services that are included in our Gestational Carrier Program: